visgl/deck.gl/docs/custom-layers.md

 ## Writing the Shaders

-For details, please see the separate article on shaders.
+For details, please see the separate article on [writing shaders](/docs/writing-shaders.md).

 ### Supporting Map Coordinates